Tahar Ben Ammar

-Tahar Ben Ammar (November 25, 1889 – May 10, 1985) (Arabic: الطاهر بن عمار) was a Tunisian politician.
+Tahar Ben Ammar (25 November 1889 – May 10, 1985) (Arabic: الطاهر بن عمار) was a Tunisian politician.

 Biography

-He was born in Tunis.
-He served as the last Prime Minister of Tunisia under French rule from 1954 to 1956, and was the first Prime Minister of the Kingdom of Tunisia, from March 20 to April 11, 1956.
+He was born in Tunis on 25 November 1889.
+He served as the last prime minister of Tunisia under French rule from 1954 to 1956, and was the first prime minister of the Kingdom of Tunisia, from 20 March to 11 April 1956.

-Ben Ammar co-founded with Abdelaziz Thâalbi the Destour on March 1920.
-On June 3, 1955, he signed the first agreement for the internal autonomy of Tunisia and on March 20, 1956.
-Taher Ben Ammar was the co- signatory of the official Memorandum of Understanding for Tunisia's independence with the French Foreign Minister Christian Pineau.
+Ben Ammar co-founded with Abdelaziz Thâalbi the Destour in March 1920.
+On 3 June 1955, he signed the first agreement for the internal autonomy of Tunisia and on 20 March 1956.
+Ben Ammar was the co- signatory of the official Memorandum of Understanding for Tunisia's independence with the French Foreign Minister Christian Pineau.